vitormd/guides/style/ruby/README.md

 ```
 - Use empty lines between defs and to break up a method into logical paragraphs.
 - Use {...} for single-line blocks.
 Use do..end for multi-line blocks.
-- Use ? suffix for predicate methods.
 - Use CamelCase for classes and modules, snake_case for variables and methods, SCREAMING_SNAKE_CASE for constants.
-- Prefer double quotes for strings.
+- Prefer double quotes for strings.-
+- Use def self.method to define singleton methods.
+This makes the methods more resistant to refactoring.
+- Indent private and protected methods at the same column as the public methods.
+Just leave one blank line separating them.

 ----------------------------------------------

 #Syntax
 - Use each, not for, for iteration. (unless you know exactly what you are doing!)
-- Indent private methods at the same column as the public methods.
 - Indent when as deep as case.
 Do the same for if and else as well.
 Use the same style for arguments.
 ```ruby
 this_is_an_example(first: 1,